Ashwagandha Botanical Name

 • It supports a strong immune system.

-• Ashwagandha is also beneficial and fixing the problems of the thyroid and adrenal glands.
+• Ashwagandha is also beneficial for fixing the problems of the thyroid and adrenal glands.

 Uses of Ashwagandha

-We use ashwagandha in many of our herbal formulas since it mixes nicely with other herbs.
+Ashwagandha is used in many of the herbal formulas since it mixes nicely with other herbs.
 Additionally, there are numerous delectable ashwagandha dishes, making it simple to use this herb.
 Ashwagandha root truly has a pleasant flavour.
 Some common uses are discussed below:

 • Ashwagandha can be used for long term even for months or years.